Azure/SaaS-Private-Connectivity/docs/tutorial/part2.md

 ## Before you begin

-This part assumes a basic understanding of Azure CLI, Visual Studio Code, and Azure functions.
+This part assumes a basic understanding of Azure CLI, Visual Studio Code, and Azure Functions.

 To complete this tutorial you will need access to an Azure subscription with the Azure CLI configured to use that subscription and have the appropriate dotnet SDK installed.